uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 # Creating a Discord.JS Bot

-Discord is a social platform for people all around the world to share in their common interests.
+Discord is a social platform for people all around the world to build communities around their common interests.
 Like many social platforms, discord can be enhanced with bots—little automations that can do anything from increasing your productivity to playing music for you, and even playing mini-games inside of discord.
 The possibilities for a discord bot are nearly endless.

 So, how do we make one?